rust-tw/book-tw/src/ch13-03-improving-our-io-project.md

 `contents` that contain the `query`.
 Similar to the `filter` example in Listing 13-19, this code uses the `filter` adaptor to keep only the lines that `line.contains(query)` returns `true` for.
-We then collect the matching lines into another vector with `collect`.
+We then collect the matching lines into another向量with `collect`.
 Much simpler!
 Feel free to make the same change to use iterator methods in the `search_case_insensitive` function as well.